-The core of the Master's program is the subject "Geophysics" with 40 ECTS credits.
+The core of the master's program is the subject "Geophysics" with 40 ECTS credits.
 It includes the modules "Seismometry, Signal Processing and Seismogram Analysis" (winter term) and "Theory and Inversion of Seismic Waves" (summer term).
 Whether one or the other module is completed first depends on the beginning of the study in either winter or summer term.
-A start in the summer term (April) is not recommended for students from abroad or students who do not hold a Bachelor's degree in Geophysics.
+A start in the summer term (April) is not recommended for students from abroad or students who do not hold a bachelor's degree in geophysics.
 The module content is taught in lectures and exercises as well as individually acquired in self studies.
 In the subject "Geophysics", a profile is formed according to the research foci of the Geophysical Institute.
 During the courses the students get to know the research areas of the institute.
 The lecturers facilitate the contact between students and scientists, regularly provide insight into current research and establish a close connection to current scientific issues in their courses.
-They also demonstrate and teach good scientific practice according to KIT's Statutes for Safeguarding Good Research Practice.